balu7771/ge-devices-consumer/README.md

 a.
 Create API to read data from tenant specific DB
 b.
 Inputs for the API to include TenantID in the header and deviceID

+Task 5:
+a.
+Create an exception class and a file process tracker class.
+b.
+In the flow, wherever there are decisions like file processing etc, put status in the public schama for App DB : PENDING -> SUCCESS/FAILED
+c.
+Throw Exception where the flow has a failure, like parsing error, db write failures etc.